acestojanoski/ace-palenight/readme.md

 ## Credits
 * Thanks to [whizkydee](https://github.com/whizkydee) for the beautiful [Palenight Theme](https://github.com/whizkydee/vscode-palenight-theme) theme, which I used for the [`tokenColors`](https://code.visualstudio.com/api/extension-guides/color-theme) (font coloring).
-* Thanks to [Dan Abramov](https://github.com/gaearon) for the beautiful [Subliminal](https://github.com/gaearon/subliminal) theme, which I used for the base editor colors.
+* Thanks to [gaearon](https://github.com/gaearon) for the beautiful [Subliminal](https://github.com/gaearon/subliminal) theme, which I used for the base editor colors.

 ## License
 [MIT](license)